 In the book, Lucy Gray's and Coriolanus's last scene leaves us with the possibility that what occurred was only in Coriolanus's obsessive mind.
 (On reflection, we know enough about Lucy Gray to believe that she is savvy and experienced enough to put the pieces together and then run for her life.)

 The book and the movie attempt to show us how young Coriolanus became villainous President Snow.
 The movie does not succeed because it ignores character development.
 The book has better character development, but was too contrived.
-However, I did enjoy them both.
+Nonetheless, I did enjoy them both.

 Card 53 of the Egipcios Kier tarot depicts a shocking scene of combat and impending bloodshed.
 These warriors do not look Egyptian.
 Are they both enemies of Egypt, now locked in battle against each other?